SaiPatri/PhyNWInfo/README.md

 # PhyNWInfo
-#### [NOTE: Datasets for ECOC2020 for Germany and US are available.
-Others will be made available based on decision of the paper.
-Thank you for your patience.]
 ## A Physical Network Information resource for reference networks
 Reference Physical Network information JSON files, which can be used for various Optical Network assessment

 ## Introduction
-For HeCSON and many other path calculation models, a detailed description of the underlying physical network is needed.
+For flexible grid optical network planning, a detailed description of the underlying physical network is needed.

-More importantly, for QoT calculations, one needs information related to the number of spans, the type of fiber used, the gain and noise figure of EDFAs on the links, etc. These files can be downloaded and used as a reference for various path calculation models or to reproduce the results of HeCSON.
+More importantly, for QoT calculations, one needs information related to the number of spans, the type of fiber used, the gain and noise figure of EDFAs on the links, etc.

+For generating traffic demands, we use a traffic model described in the paper [Planning Optical Networks for Unexpected Traffic Growth](https://arxiv.org/abs/2012.04360).

+These files can be downloaded and used as a reference for various path calculation models or to reproduce the results of our published works, like [HeCSON: OFC 2020](https://arxiv.org/abs/2005.07610), [multi-period planner: ECOC 2020](https://arxiv.org/abs/2012.04360), or [Dynamic Network Reconfigurations: Accepted for OFC 2021](https://mediatum.ub.tum.de/doc/1601724/2y5lg1p2idvmvj7rrpja9fz31.Optical_Rerouting_OFC.pdf).

 ## Networks
 Currently, we have the following networks available